lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 implements the Kameoka/Kuriyagawa measure of dissonance.
 The algorithms that perform the calculations are well documented, where applicable.

-## [6.2]
+## 6.2 Reproduccion de archivos Humdrum
 The “perform” command plays back the contents of a Humdrum MIDI file, converted from a \*\*kern file by the midi command (and further convertible to a standard MIDI file by the smf command, for exporting to a sequencer or other external application program).^(11) Play-back is via an external MIDI synthesizer and control card (not included!), and allows the user to proof-listen interactively, changing the tempo, repeating sections and skipping forwards or backwards to the desired bar number.
 An extremely promising feature from a pedagogical point of view is that “perform” relays comments encoded alongside the music onto the screen.
 Thus the encoding of a sonata could include labels for the various formal sections or particular harmonic devices,